 Perspiration is how we cool ourselves down, but anyone who has tried to run in areas of high-humidity will notice that they don’t ever seem to be able too.
 That’s because sweating only works to cool you down when it is able to evaporate, which it can’t do when there is too much water in the air due to humidity.

-On the other hand, if you’re training in Colorado in the middle of summer, then the low humidity causes sweat to evaporate at a rate almost as fast as you can generate it.
+On the other hand, if you’re in a dry climate in the middle of summer, then the low humidity causes sweat to evaporate at a rate almost as fast as you can generate it.
 The result is dehydration kicking in a lot faster than in high-humidity climates, which is only made harder by the altitude – but that is a topic for a different time.

 How to feel better in the heat